 According to government statistics, approximately 300 fatal bus crashes occur each year.
 In bus accidents with no fatalities, the risk of severe injury and disability is high.
 Bus accidents can be complex cases to handle because a number of responsible parties may be at fault, including:

 - Government entities, if a public bus

-If you or someone you know has been injured in a crash with a commercial vehicle, you should talk with a lawyer who is familiar with commercial trucks and the laws and regulations that govern them.
-Mike Rafi knows commercial vehicle accidents, and he will get you the compensation you are entitled to.
+If you or someone you know has been injured in a crash with a commercial vehicle, you should speak with a commercial vehicle accident lawyer in Atlanta who is familiar with commercial trucks and the laws and regulations that govern them.
+Atlanta personal injury lawyer Mike Rafi knows commercial vehicle accidents, and he will get you the compensation you are entitled to.